Man Utd striker Cavani struggling with tendon injury

 Cavani has only started two games for the Red Devils this season, coming off the bench six times and scoring just the one goal against Spurs.

-Struggling United are next in action against Watford at Vicarage Road on November 20.
+Struggling United is next in action against Watford at Vicarage Road on 20 November.